mduuude/ProtractorCodeceptJsExampleProject/readme.md

 # Protractor/CodeceptJS Example Project
-Test booking.com site functionality using Protractor and CodeceptJS in style "from user's perspective" for demonstration purposes
+Test booking.com site functionality using Protractor and CodeceptJS in style "from user's perspective" for demonstrative purposes

 ## Prerequisites
 * **node.js >= 4.2.6**;